Inner Elbow Pain and Weakened Grip?

 - Location: Inner elbow

-- Motion: Pain when flexing wrist inward
+- Movement: Pain when flexing wrist inward

-- Activities: Heavy lifting, throwing, swinging
+- Activities: Lifting heavy objects, throwing, swinging

 - Feature: May involve ulnar nerve symptoms